Tiling deformations, cohomology, and orbit equivalence of tiling spaces: The Ruelle--Sullivan map

 The Ruelle--Sullivan map for FLC tiling spaces is most easily defined (and was first defined) using the PE de~Rham picture for cohomology.
 See \cite{KP06} for details.
 Each class $[\alpha] \in H^1(\Omega; \R^d)$ can be represented by an $\R^d$-valued PE 1-form, \emph{i.e.}, the assignment of a linear transformation $\alpha(T): \R^d \to \R^d$ at each point $T \in \Omega$.
 The Ruelle--Sullivan map averages this linear transformation (\emph{i.e.}, $d \times d$ matrix) over $\Omega$ with respect to the measure $\mu$.

-By the ergodic theorem, this is the same as averaging $\alpha$ over a single orbit, \emph{i.e.}, over the points of a single tiling $T$.
+By the ergodic theorem, this is the same as averaging $\alpha$ over a single orbit, \emph{i.e.}, over the points of a single tiling $T$, where as usual we are identifying $x \in T$ with $T-x \in \Omega$.
 More precisely, we can average over cubes $C_r$ of side $r$ centered at the origin, and take a limit as $r \to \infty$.
 Adding the differential $d\gamma$ of a bounded function $\gamma$ can only change the average over $C_r$ by $O(1/r)$, and so does not change the limiting value (see~\cite{KP06}), since

 scales as $r^{d-1}$, as does $\int_{C_r} d\gamma(e_j)$ for all $j=1,2,\ldots, d$.
 Thus $C_\mu([\alpha])$ is only a function of the cohomology class $[\alpha]$, and not of the specific form $\alpha$ used to represent it.